codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 ---
-title: "Codio: Annotations - Say it with a sample"
+title: "Codio:Annotations - Say it with a sample"
 author: Freddy May
 date: 2013-04-10
 tags: tutorials, programming, development, coding, teaching, learning